Understand IR35 and win the competition for contractors

 Author: IntaPeople | Date published: 11/02/21

-As of April 2021, changes to IR35 legislation will come into effect and change the way medium to large-sized businesses engage interims and contractors.
-It is important to understand the new rules as the responsibility of determining whether a contractor works inside or outside of IR35 will lie with the end-user business and not the contractor.
+As of April 2021, changes to IR35 legislation came into effect that changed the way medium to large-sized businesses engage interims and contractors.
+It is important to understand the updated rules as the responsibility of determining whether a contractor works inside or outside of IR35 now lies with the end-user business and not the contractor.

 That’s why we have put together a short guide to IR35 and how to ensure you’re getting the best-quality IT contractors who are completely IR35-compliant to support your business.

 IR35 is a piece of tax legislation introduced in 2000 to ensure that contractors operate as true limited companies providing a service and pay a fair level of National Insurance and tax.
 This was aimed at targeting contractors who were termed ‘disguised employees’, and were for all intents and purposes functioning as full-time employees without paying the associated taxes.
 Those ‘disguised employees’ were deemed to operate inside IR35, and those who truly worked independently through their own limited companies or umbrella companies were deemed outside of IR35.

 The parameters of IR35 haven’t changed, however the rules regarding who determines whether a contractor is inside or outside of IR35 has.
 Previously the responsibility lay with the contractor to self-declare their compliance, and after April 2021 it is now the end-user business’ responsibility to determine whether contractors are operating inside or outside of IR35.